zulip/zulip/docs/contributing/gsoc.md

 ## About us

-[Zulip](https://zulip.com) the only modern team chat app that is ideal for both live and asynchronous conversations.
+[Zulip](https://zulip.com) is the only modern team chat app that is ideal for both live and asynchronous conversations.
 Zulip has a web app, a cross-platform mobile app for iOS and Android, cross-platform desktop and terminal apps, and over 100 native integrations.
 The entire Zulip codebase is 100% open source.